parichit/DebruijnGraph_Classification/README.md

 ### An Extended de Bruijn Graph for Feature Engineering Over Biological Sequential Data

-_Mert Onur Cakiroglu, HASAN KURBAN, Parichit Sharma, Elham Khorasani Buxton, M. Oguzhan Kulekci, Maryam Raeeszadeh-Sarmazdeh, Mehmet Dalkilic_
+_Mert Onur Cakiroglu, Hasan Kurban, Parichit Sharma, Elham Khorasani Buxton, M. Oguzhan Kulekci, Maryam Raeeszadeh-Sarmazdeh, Mehmet Dalkilic_

 This repository contains the software code and data used in the paper titled - "An Extended de Bruijn Graph for Feature Engineering Over Biological Sequential Data".
 The code is organized into collection of R scripts and instructions for replicating the results are as follows: